x3388638/react-grid-carousel/README.md

 - Multi rows per page
 - Infinite loop
 - Support any component as a item to put into grid
-- Show/hide dots (WIP)
+- Show/hide dots
 - Auto play (WIP)
-- `scroll-snap` for each item on mobile device
+- Enable/Disable `scroll-snap` for each item on mobile device

 ## Install